AntonLydike/riscemu/README.md

 If multiple files are specified, all are loaded into memeory, but only the last one is executed.
 This might be improved later, maybe the `_init` section of each binary is executed before the main loop starts?

+If `stack_size` is greater than zero, a stack is allocated and initialized, with the `sp` register pointing to the end of the stack.

 ## Debugging
 Debugging is done using the `ebreak` (formerly `sbreak`) instruction, which will launch a debugging session if encountered.